 I totally had fun sharing this with you.
 If you’d like to own this newly created piece you can find it available in my online shop.
 (SOLD)

-Also, pin and share my upcycled remote control holder.
+Additionally, pin and share my upcycled remote control holder.
 I’m sure I’m not the only one wanting to corral the crazy remotes.

 Up next, look at what followed me home from Curb le Chic. ahem.
 Come see the makeover HERE.